intrepidbird/intrepidbird.github.io/README.md

 > [!IMPORTANT]
 > All content posted in blogs may not be redistributed or reused without explicitly stated permission from Alex Sheng aka IntrepidBird.
 Any violations are direct violations of the Security Policy.

-Disclaimer: Some images are from AoPS and various other sources.
+Disclaimer: I do not have the copyright to some images.
 Opinions and words are my own.

 Friendlinks: [Thernel](https://thernel.me) | [pointySphere](https://pointysphere.github.io) | [Caburum](https://caburum.is-a.dev) | [FoxJava](https://foxjavagauss.github.io/My-Personal-Website/) | [BRCS](https://brcomputerscience.github.io)